 The risk to the second builder is being included as a party in legal action for a breach of copyright – along with the new homeowner, or as the party most likely to be able to pay any damages awarded.
 This can be avoided by understanding your legal position, and the position of any new client bringing plans to you, so that your agreement with the new client has sufficient indemnities included to mitigate the risk.
 The better you understand this issue the better you are able to help homeowners and you can take on building those homes secure in your understanding of both the homeowner’s and your own rights.

-We have worked with a number of builders on this issue and we can help you understand your position, put good contracts in place and if necessary, help enforce your rights.
+We have worked with both builders and home owners facing this position and we can help you understand your position, put good building contracts in place and if necessary, help enforce your rights.
 If you have concerns or would like to have some certainty around this issue please contact our intellectual property and copyright law expert, Bret Gower on 09 837 6893 or email firstname.lastname@example.org.